Currency name(s): Ardor (ARDR)

 The team behind the Ardor network took a step further in trying to show what the network is really capable of, so they created the first child blockchain called Ignis.
 The Ignis network is fully operational, has all the feature the parent network has and has more tools added that the original network doesn’t have.
 People can trade Ignis tokens on various markets as well, and it was designed as a proof that this concept can find its application in the real world.

-Our Ardor network market analysis has shown that, even though this token is relatively new to the whole cryptocurrency scene, it has had its fair share of fluctuations during the market correction.
-As it was launched on the mainnet in January 2018, it was allowed to be traded before that time, but its launch has brought a significant increase in price.
+Our Ardor network market analysis has shown that even though this token is relatively new to the cryptocurrency scene, it has had its fair share of fluctuations during the current market correction.
+As it was launched on the mainnet in January 2018, it was allowed to be traded before that time, but its launch brought a significant increase in price.
 The highest price for one Ardor token was $2.55, recorded during January 2018.
-However, the lowest price per token recorded was only $0.008 in October 2016, when the token was being circulated on the testnet.
-Today, the price is relatively stable, and the price per token is $0.12, but it is estimated that the price is currently on the upward trajectory, and some small gains of 3-4% daily were recently recorded.
-The early token holders are now experiencing a 2.5x return on their investment, but as the team gains recognition, that number is expected to exponentially improve.
-The market cap currently sits at around $126 million, and Upbit, Binance, Poloinex, and Bittrex offer trading pairs for the Ardor token.
+However, the lowest price per token recorded was only $0.008 in October 2016, when the token was only being circulated on the testnet.
+Today, the price per token is $0.06 and the market cap currently sits at around $60 million.
+Upbit, Binance, Poloinex, and Bittrex offer trading pairs for the Ardor token.
 For the time being, the Ardor token can be bought for other cryptocurrencies such as Bitcoin or Ethereum, but only two fiat currencies are supported as trading pairs and these are curiously Euro and Korean Won.

 The Ardor network offers a unique approach to the blockchain technology as it is one of the very few networks that offer the parent-child architecture where the enterprises can set up their blockchains without any coding or fear of security as that is what the parent blockchain takes care of.
 It is a readymade solution, specifically designed to be used in the enterprise ecosystem.
 However, the mass adoption of this new technology has yet to begin, as many enterprises are led by the thought ‘why change something that is already working’, so the cryptocurrency community would have to wait a bit before major shifts are seen.
 There is still resistance that the blockchain technology has to overcome, but that resistance is seen with every new piece of disrupting technology.
 Once the blockchain overcomes it, the community will witness great things that develop from this amazing technology.
 That is why a good holding position for the Ardor token is medium-long to long.